engr-rohitgoel/serverless-powertuning/README.md

 ## Architecture Overview And High Level Design

-Let's start with the High Level Design.
+## Architecture

+This repository demonstrates a simple serverless architecture built to evaluate AWS Lambda right-sizing using Lambda Power Tuning.

 ![High Level Design](./images/serverless.jpg)

+## The solution consists of:

+Amazon API Gateway to expose RESTful endpoints

+AWS Lambda for compute and request processing

+Amazon DynamoDB for data persistence

+Amazon CloudWatch for logs and metrics

+AWS Step Functions–based Lambda Power Tuning to benchmark Lambda performance and cost across different memory configurations

+Postman collections to generate repeatable API traffic and validate performance results

+This setup enables data-driven comparison of execution duration and cost per invocation for different Lambda memory allocations.

+## High Level Design.

 An Amazon API Gateway is a collection of resources and methods.
-For this architecture, you need to create one resource (DynamoDBManager) and define one method (POST) on it.
+For this architecture, we will create one resource (DynamoDBManager) and define one method (POST) on it.
 The method is backed by a Lambda function (LambdaFunctionOverHttps).
-That is, when you call the API through an HTTPS endpoint, Amazon API Gateway invokes the Lambda function.
+That is, when we call the API through an HTTPS endpoint, Amazon API Gateway invokes the Lambda function.

 The POST method on the DynamoDBManager resource supports the following DynamoDB operations: